FrederickHuangLin/ANCOMBC/README.md

    nrow = 4,
    byrow = TRUE)
 ```

+For more in-depth discussions, you can refer to this [post](https://github.com/FrederickHuangLin/ANCOMBC/issues/204).

 **12. Q: OMG, I am still very confused at structural zeros.
 What are they?
 What do the `struc_zero` and `neg_lb` arguments do?**